 5. Present your findings.
 The last step is to present your findings to your team.
 Determine what the results mean for your team and market research project and how you will use the data to move forward.

 There are many different types of interviews in qualitative research, including a semi-structured interview.
 A semi-structured interview will help you get to know your respondents and stakeholders better in order to develop better interview questions and survey questions for future research.

-Remember, research interviewing, coding, and analysis doesn’t have to be complicated.
-For more information on how tools that simplify the process, visit Fuel Cycle today.
+Remember, research interviewing, coding, and analysis don’t have to be complicated.
+For more information on tools that simplify the process, visit Fuel Cycle today.